 0 Command completed successfully.
-12 Command failed because of an internal error.
+12 12 Command failed because of an internal error.
 24 Command failed because of a command line syntax error.
-28 Command failed because a required file was not found.
-36 Command failed because a target disk or directory was not available.
-100 Command failed because of an external error.
+28 36 100 Command failed because of an external error.

 The compiled version of the product parameter file is not updated unless the return code from the VMFPPF EXEC is zero, with one exception.
 The following message indicates the VMFPPF EXEC failed while attempting to update the compiled version of the product parameter file.